mrizwan83/mrizwan83/README.md

 ## [3D Portfolio](https://mrizwan-portfolio.vercel.app/) Live Link

 A little about me 😇:
 - 🎓 I am a Full Stack Software Engineer
-- 💻 I'm currently open for work
+- 💻 I'm currently open for work and excited to take on new challenges!
-- 🔭 I'm currently working on Client Projects
+- 🔭 I'm currently working on various client projects, delivering high-quality solutions.
-- 🌱 I'm currently working on a Java backend using Spring Boot, JPA, and PostgreSQL
+- 🌱 I'm currently expanding my skills by working on a Java backend using Spring Boot, JPA, and PostgreSQL.
-- 👯 I'm currently volunteering for a youth league's website rebuild
+- 🌐 I'm passionate about web development and love creating interactive and user-friendly experiences.

 - 📫 How to reach me: Email: mhrizwandev@gmail.com
 - 💼 LinkedIn: https://www.linkedin.com/in/mohammad-h-rizwan/